 Natural Beef is Simply Too Good to Let Excess Fat Go to Waste!

 Naturally grazed and fattened beef that has never been exposed to high density feed lots or supermarket distribution systems is one of the best kept secrets on the market.
-I buy mine from a custom meat processor I’ll call Joe.
+I buy mine from a custom meat processor named Joe.
 I’d tell you where his shop is, but hey, some secrets are just too good to blast all over the internet!
-Contact me personally if you want in on this one!
+Contact me directly if you want in on this one!

 As an experienced butcher, Joe opened his custom shop for the same reason I started looking for custom processed meats.
 He was tired of being involved in supermarket systems that add so many dubious ingredients and questionable fillers to our foods.
 He wanted nothing more to do with red goo, pink slime, ammonia, or anything else to the beef he packaged.
 Me, I wanted nothing more to do with serving pink slime to my family, disguised as chile meat.
 So Joe quit a secure union job at the supermarket, and opened his own butcher shop.
 I quit buying my meat from the supermarket, and started buying it from Joe.
 It has been a great arrangement.